If you’re reading this, there’s a high chance that you have self-doubt and don’t think you’re attractive…

 Everyone is into something different and someone (multiple people!) will definitely be into you.

-Here are some things you can look out for that show you are attractive, but this list is neither exhaustive nor absolute.
-If you don’t tick every item on this list, it doesn’t mean you’re unattractive!
+Here are subtle signs you can look out for that show you are more attractive than you think, but this list is neither exhaustive nor absolute.
+If you don’t tick every item on this list, it doesn’t mean you don’t have it in you!

 People are keen to let you know how attractive you are because they want you to know, and want to make you feel good.
 Some are probably trying to flirt with you…

-3. People flirt with you and ask you out.
+3. People flirt with you and want your company.

 Maybe people are regularly asking you on dates and asking for your number, or even just hitting on you on nights out.

-This is a pretty clear sign that they’re attracted to you and, therefore, you are attractive!
+This is a pretty clear sign that they’re drawn to you!

 Remember that everyone has a different type and that everyone is attractive in their own way, so just because you don’t get hit on every time you leave the house, it doesn’t mean you’re unattractive.